Alexander Merensky: Mission stations

-In 1890 he travelled to the northern shore of Lake Njassa (now known as Lake Malawi in Malawi) in the area called Kondeland.
-Here he founded two further mission stations, Wangemannshöhe and Manow.
+In 1890 he travelled to Southern Africa again, this time to the northern shore of Lake Njassa (now known as Lake Malawi in Malawi) in the area called Kondeland.
+Here he founded two further mission stations, Wangemannshöhe (named after BMS Director Hermann Theodor Wangemann) and Manow.
 Being interested in geography, he later also published a map of this area.
 On his way back to Germany he had another opportunity to visit Botshabelo.

+Honours and legacy

-He received honorary doctorates from universities in Berlin and Heidelberg for his scientific publications.
-Merensky died in Berlin and was buried in the cemetery of the Kaiser Wilhelm Memorial Church in Berlin.
+Merensky received honorary doctorates from universities in Berlin and Heidelberg for his scientific publications.
+He died in Berlin on 22 May 1918.